derenicat/publib/README.md

 ## ↔️ API Endpoints

 Here is a summary of the main implemented endpoints.
-For a full overview, see the [User Flow Document](./backend/documents/AUTH_USER_FLOW.md).

 | Method  | Endpoint                        | Protected? | Description                                      |
 | :------ | :------------------------------ | :--------: | :----------------------------------------------- |